liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 upload

 #### Who is affected?
-Plugins or templates that are using the `liferay-ui:logo-selector` taglib need to update their usage of the taglib.
+Plugins or templates that are using the `liferay-ui:logo-selector` tag need to update their usage of the tag.

 #### How should I update my code?
 You should remove the parameter `editLogoURL` and include (if neccessary) the